-9 steps to simplify an overly busy life
+9 steps to simplify your life

 9 things I do to simplify my life

 I find visual clutter incredibly distracting and very stressful.
+When I’m too busy I am less tidy generally and that has an impact on how I feel.

 My favourite way to keep clutter at bay is to clear out a cupboard or a drawer.
 Even doing one a week helps keep things tidy.